-As chair of the firm’s Privacy & Data Security practice group, Jamie leads a multidisciplinary team of attorneys from the firm’s litigation, business transactions, labor and employment, employee benefits, insurance recovery, intellectual property, information technology, and health care practice groups, who work together to counsel clients across a wide range of industries in the increasingly complex area of privacy and data security.
-Jamie is experienced in counseling businesses, both large and small, on such issues as: compliance with applicable privacy and data security laws; the development and implementation of effective data management programs that are designed to reduce the risk of security breaches; responding to security breaches and working to minimize the significant cost and reputational harm that inevitably result from such breaches; and handling litigation and regulatory investigations arising from security breaches, including class action lawsuits in which the company has been accused of violating applicable privacy and data security laws.
+As a member of the Information Technology group, Jamie leads the firm’s Privacy & Data Security practice.
+In that role he leads a multidisciplinary team of attorneys from the firm’s litigation, business transactions, labor and employment, employee benefits, insurance recovery, intellectual property, information technology, and health care practice groups, who work together to counsel clients across a wide range of industries in the increasingly complex area of privacy and data security.

 Jamie holds an AV-Preeminent peer review rating from Martindale-Hubbell, which is the highest possible rating for an attorney for both ethical standards and legal ability.
 He is listed in the Commercial Litigation category of The Best Lawyers in America.
 Recognition in Best Lawyers, which is based upon a peer-review survey in which more than 55,000 leading attorneys cast more than 6.7 million votes on the legal abilities of the lawyers in their practice areas, is limited to the top 4% of attorneys in the country.
 Jamie has also been recognized by Law & Politics Media, Inc. as an Ohio Super Lawyer or Ohio Rising Star every year since 2005.